 The slot etched in the ground plane acts as the coupling window between the feed line and the spiral resonator.
 Its geometry defines the equivalent coupling capacitance and inductance, thereby influencing the overall input impedance.

 Slot Length (L slot): Typically chosen to be approximately half the guided wavelength at the operating frequency.
-Adjusting L slot alters the magnetic coupling strength and shifts the resonant frequency.
+Adjusting the L- slot alters the magnetic coupling strength and shifts the resonant frequency.

-Slot Width (w slot): A wider slot increases coupling strength but may also increase back radiation and surface-wave excitation.
-Conversely, a narrower slot reduces coupling, potentially leading to mismatched impedance.
+Slot Width (W- slot): A wider slot increases coupling strength but may also increase back radiation and surface-wave excitation.
+In contrast, a narrower slot reduces coupling, potentially leading to mismatched impedance.

-Slot Orientation: The slot was aligned such that its longer dimension is perpendicular to the feed line, ensuring maximum magnetic field excitation and efficient energy transfer to the spiral resonator.
+Slot Orientation: The slot was aligned so that its longer dimension is perpendicular to the feed line, ensuring maximum magnetic field excitation and efficient energy transfer to the spiral resonator.

-Through simulation sweeps, it was observed that increasing L slot beyond an optimal point leads to excessive coupling, causing overmatching and degraded return loss performance.
+Through simulation sweeps, it was observed that increasing the L slot beyond an optimal point leads to excessive coupling, causing overmatching and degraded return loss performance.
 Similarly, excessively narrow slots resulted in weak coupling and poor resonance.

 Parametric Optimization of Slot Dimensions

-A systematic parametric study was conducted to determine the optimal values of L slot and w slot.
-Initially, L slot was varied in increments of 0.5 mm while keeping w slot constant.
-The results revealed a strong correlation between L slot and the resonant frequency: longer slots shifted the resonance downward, while shorter slots shifted it upward.
-Once an approximate optimal length was identified, W slot was varied in similar increments.
+A systematic parametric study was conducted to determine the optimal values of the L- and w- slots.
+Initially, the L slot was varied in increments of 0.5 mm while keeping the w slot constant.
+The results revealed a strong correlation between the L slot and the resonant frequency: longer slots shifted the resonance downward, while shorter slots shifted it upward.
+Once an approximate optimal length was identified, the W slot was varied in similar increments.

-Effect of Slot Length: At shorter lengths, coupling was insufficient, resulting in shallow S11 dips (> –10 dB).
-As length increased, the return loss improved, reaching an optimal point where S11 < –20 dB.
+Effect of Slot Length: In shorter lengths, the coupling was insufficient, resulting in shallow S11 dips (> –10 dB).
+As the length increased, the return loss improved, reaching an optimal point where S11 < –20 dB.
 Beyond this length, the antenna exhibited multiple resonances due to over-coupling.

 Effect of Slot Width: Narrow widths produced poor coupling efficiency, while excessively wide slots introduced spurious back radiation.
-An optimal intermediate width yielded both strong coupling and stable impedance bandwidth.
+An optimal intermediate width yielded both strong coupling and a stable impedance bandwidth.

-The final chosen values of L slot and w slot represented the best compromise between maximum coupling efficiency, minimal reflection, and acceptable fabrication tolerance.
+The final values chosen for the L slot and the w slot represented the best compromise between maximum coupling efficiency, minimal reflection, and acceptable fabrication tolerance.

 Influence on Impedance Matching

-The primary function of the aperture is to ensure proper impedance matching between the feed line and the resonating spiral structure.
-Impedance mismatch results in reflected power, reduced gain, and degraded efficiency.
-By tuning slot dimensions, the input impedance can be adjusted to closely match the standard 50 Ω feed line impedance.
+The primary function of the aperture is to ensure the proper impedance match between the feed line and the resonating spiral structure.
+The impedance mismatch results in reflected power, reduced gain, and degraded efficiency.
+By tuning the dimensions of the slot, the input impedance can be adjusted to closely match the standard 50 Ω feed line impedance.

-Simulated S-parameter results showed that the optimized aperture produced a deep return loss dip, indicating efficient power transfer.
+The simulation results for the S-parameter showed that the optimized aperture produced a deep return loss dip, indicating efficient power transfer.
 Furthermore, the bandwidth of the matched region was significantly broader compared to conventional probe-fed spirals, validating the advantage of aperture coupling.

 Electromagnetic Field Distribution Analysis

-To gain deeper physical insight, the field distributions were analyzed.
+To gain a deeper physical understanding, the field distributions were analyzed.
 At resonance, strong magnetic fields were concentrated along the slot, confirming its function as a magnetic dipole.
-These fields coupled effectively to the surface currents on the spiral resonator above the slot.
+These fields were effectively coupled to the surface currents on the spiral resonator above the slot.
 The feed line beneath the ground plane generated an electric field that excited the slot, completing the coupling mechanism.
-Importantly, the ground plane served as an isolating barrier, ensuring that most of the radiated power originated from the spiral resonator rather than the feed structure.
+Importantly, the ground plane served as an isolating barrier, ensuring that most of the radiated power came from the spiral resonator rather than the feed structure.

 Comparison with Alternative Feeding Techniques

-When compared with other feeding methods, aperture coupling demonstrated clear benefits:
+Compared with other feeding methods, aperture coupling demonstrated clear benefits.

 Probe-fed SR Antenna: While simple, probe feeding introduces inductive effects that complicate impedance matching and may increase cross-polarization.